 Necessities of a functioning program:

-- Online Course: Preventing Legionnaires’ Disease: A Training on Legionella Water Management Programs
+- Online Course: CDC's Preventing Legionnaires’ Disease: A Training on Legionella Water Management Programs

 - CDC Water Management Program Toolkit